DrFKNoble/c-_programming_tutorials/00_getting_started/03_installing_qt/README.md

-# How to install Qt Creator
+# How to install Qt

- In this README.md, I show you how to install Qt Creator.
+ In this guide, I show you how to install Qt.

 # Requirements

 You need to download Qt from here: [https://www.qt.io/](https://www.qt.io/).

-I have used the online installer to install Qt 5.15.
+In this guide, I have used the online installer to install Qt 5.15.

 # Steps

-Follow the below steps to install Qt Creator.
+Follow the below steps to install Qt.

 ## Step 1

-Run the Qt Creator installer.
+Run the Qt installer.

 When done, you should see the following window: